Performance ServicesCustomized Performance Evaluations

 There are a variety of reasons a facility may want to have this study performed:

-This analysis is based on a wider system view than just the boiler and air heater.
+This analysis is based on a wider system view than just the boiler and air preheater.
 CMS Engineers will require additional input from the client on the emissions control costs and performance.
-The advantage of this process is that CMS can provide an estimate of financial value to these reductions.
+The advantage of this process is that CMS can provide an estimate of financial value in potential savings from these reductions.
 As part of the Thermoeconomic Calculator, the consumables costs are monetized and normalized to power generation.
 Additionally, if other costs are identified related to emissions, these can be included in the calculations.

 Boiler efficiency improvements reduce fuel consumption.
 As this occurs, the emissions vary directly with fuel rate.
-As this is the primary goal of the Cost Impact Study, the first emission reduction comes from reduction of air in leakage by air heater repair or other leakage sources such as expansion joints or ducts.
+Since this is the primary goal of the Cost Savings Study, the first emission reduction comes from reduction of air in leakage by tubular air heater repair or other leakage sources, such as holes in expansion joints or ducts.

 It is well known that combustion of many types of fuel produce chemical compounds that, when mixed with moisture in the flue gas, create acids.
 These acids become an issue when the metal surface temperatures drop below the acid dew point and condense out of the gas.
 In those cases, the acid attacks the surface and begins the process of acid dew point corrosion.
 This damage mechanism, shown in the photo here, is commonly observed during CMS Inspections.
 Based on our experience with inspection and repair of this type of damage, a variety of unique CMS Solutions have been developed to counteract this particular damage mechanism.
 Operators are sometimes surprised by the level of damage found by the inspection, even though they have been operating within established guidelines.